Rimal Yibna: Historical context

+The area has been cultivated for dune agriculture since the Early Islamic period using the plot-and-berm irrigation technique.

 During the Late Ottoman period, Yibna was one of the most populous villages of the Gaza sub-district, with nearly 300 households recorded in 1871.
 Bedouin tribes including the Malāliḥa, Rumaylāt, and Sawārika camped seasonally in the dunes, grazing livestock and cultivating small patches of land.
 Land tenure was shaped by Ottoman land codes that classified dunes as mawāt ("dead land"), formally state-owned but revivable through continuous cultivation.

 Before the late nineteenth century, the dune field was largely uncultivated and used mainly for grazing.
 In 1818, the explorers Charles Leonard Irby and James Mangles noted the dunes of Nabi Rubin and Yibna as sandy wastes dotted with brush and nomadic camps.
 In 1863, the French scholar Victor Guérin described crossing "high dunes, composed of an extremely fine and loose sand" around Nabi Rubin and Yibna, remarking that although they were barren, irrigation could render them suitable for cultivation, as evidenced by scattered clumps of mastic trees (Pistacia lentiscus).
 Similarly, Conder and Kitchener's memoirs to the Palestine Exploration Fund observed the dunes as marginal land occupied by Bedouin encampments rather than settled agriculture.The British Survey of Western Palestine (1870s) recorded no significant cultivation within the sands.